Sentdex/sentdebot/README.md

 Code is messy, or as our resident coding expert sysadmin full stack dev Scoot puts it: "Ugly."

 Everything you see on init commit was written in 1 pass to just make it work.
 Feel free to clean up as you wish.

+*Chat Filter* - Now Sentdex will be notified whenever Slurs are used with the link to the message along with Sender's ID.